Zebra mussel: Cost

-The cost of fighting the pests at power plants and other water-consuming facilities is substantial, but the magnitude of the damages is a matter of some controversy.
+The cost of fighting the pests at power plants and other water-consuming facilities is substantial, but the magnitude of the damage is a matter of some controversy.
 According to the Center for Invasive Species Research at the University of California, Riverside, the cost of management of zebra mussels in the Great Lakes alone exceeds $500 million per year.
 A more conservative study estimated total economic costs of $267 million for electric-generation and water-treatment facilities in the entire United States from 1989 through 2004.
 In a study conducted by the US Department of State in 2009, the total cost of the zebra mussel invasion is estimated at 3.1 billion over the next 10 years.

-Concerns are also high following the contamination of zebra mussels in at home aquariums.
-If zebra mussels had reached open water in Seattle, Washington, where the first case was confirmed, the invasive species would have cost the state $100 million each year in maintenance for power and water systems.
+Concerns are also high following the contamination of zebra mussels in at-home aquariums.
+If zebra mussels had reached open waters in Seattle, Washington, where the first case was confirmed, the invasive species would have cost the state $100 million per year in maintenance of power and water systems.